John I Albert: Invasion of Moldavia, 1497–1499

 John desired to pose as the champion of Christendom against the Ottoman Turks, whilst regaining lost ports near the Black Sea (Cetatea Albă and Chilia) and strengthening suzerainty over Moldavia.
 His primary objective was to forcibly install his younger brother, Sigismund, on the Moldavian throne.
 Circumstances seemed, moreover, to favour the Poles.
 In his brother Vladislaus, he found a counterpoise to the machinations of Emperor Maximilian I, who in 1492 had concluded an alliance against him with Ivan III of Russia.
 As suzerain of Moldavia, John Albert was favourably situated for attacking the Turks.
-At the conference of Leutschau (1494), the details of the expedition were arranged between the kings of Poland and Hungary and Elector John Cicero of Brandenburg.
+At the conference of Lőcse (1494), the details of the expedition were arranged between the kings of Poland and Hungary and Elector John Cicero of Brandenburg.
 However, John's plan to dethrone Stephen III in favour of Sigismund was met with staunch resistance from the Hungarians.

 In May 1496, John raised civil taxes to finance the forthcoming campaign.
 The true motive behind his personal crusade was concealed, and all religious dimensions were excluded.
 In turn, national defence and preventing an Ottoman incursion were chosen as the most suitable cause.
 This false narrative was conveyed to the people through tax proclamations.
-In August 1497, tax levies equivalent to 25 percent of ecclesiastical incomes were demanded from the clergy by Cardinal Frederick Jagiellon to support his brother.
+In August 1497, tax levies equivalent to 25 per cent of ecclesiastical incomes were demanded from the clergy by Cardinal Frederick Jagiellon to support his brother.
 By the summer of 1497, John assembled a strong army numbering some 80,000 men, supported by heavy artillery.
 Stephen III attempted to prevent John and the Poles from crossing into Moldavia.
 Endorsed by Ivan III, he persuaded John's brother Alexander not to partake in the campaign.
 As reported by the Bychowiec Chronicle, the Lithuanian nobles condemned Poland's actions and refused to set foot on Moldavian territory.